 TA: What is the best vacation you've ever taken?

 Anda: This is a tough question, because I can't pinpoint only one.
-Most our vacations are filled fun with excitement and each one is different in its own way.
+Most our vacations are fun-filled with excitement and each one is different in its own way.
 However, if I were to choose the most challenging trip we every took, I would probably pick the one to Patagonia.
 Hiking in the Torres del Paine National Park (Chilean Patagonia) and to the base of the Fitz Roy Peaks (the Argentinian side of Patagonia) was a once in a lifetime experience!

 TA: What's one place you've always wanted to visit?